joohyeon/ctakes-installation/README.md

 As it says, there is no class and you need to download a jar called hibernate-core-4.2.6.Final, and copy it to the CTAKES_HOME/lib folder.  download link https://mvnrepository.com/artifact/org.hibernate/hibernate-core/4.2.6.Final

 3.
-After re-run the ant script, I passed HibernateException, but build was still failed due to XXXXX.

-"Invocation of init method failed; nested exception is java.lang.NoClassDefFoundError: org/hibernate/annotations/common/reflection/MetadataProvider"
+After re-run the ant script, I passed HibernateException, but build was still failed due to "Invocation of init method failed; nested exception is java.lang.NoClassDefFoundError: org/hibernate/annotations/common/reflection/MetadataProvider"

 Again, no class found in the program.
 To resovle this issue, you need to download a hibernate-commons-annotations-4.0.2.Final lib.
 Link: